Fields with an * are required.

 - Each user will have a unique email address.

-- No false data shall intentionally be added to CAIR.
+- No false or invalid data shall intentionally be added to CAIR.

 CAIR Individual User Terms & Conditions